-The purpose of this appraisal is to develop opinions of the As-Is Market Value and Prospective Value Upon Stabilization of the subject property's fee simple interest.
+The purpose of this appraisal is to develop an opinion of the As-Is Market Value of the subject property's fee simple interest.
+At the request of the client, we also provided the value of the NOI attributable to the community owned homes.